Debugging & Optimization

 4.3 Orange fireflies

-The orange fireflies on the wall are very obvious when rendering with a low, fixed number of samples, so let's start with that:
+The orange fireflies on the wall are very obvious when rendering with a low, fixed number of samples.

 The chance for an indirect diffuse ray from the wall to hit the small, bright tips of the candles is very small which leads to fireflies.